-Emergency Roadside Assistance: This covers up to $100 in reimbursement if you run out of gas, break down or have some other sort of roadside incident.
-Emergency Roadside Assistance can cover towing, fuel delivery and repair costs.
-While $100 might not be a lot of coverage, especially considering getting your car towed can cost around $190 (depending on the rates and distance towed), it is a relatively inexpensive add-on and does provide some peace of mind.
+Emergency roadside assistance: This reimburses you up to $100 to pay for services if you run out of gas, break down or have some other sort of roadside incident.
+Emergency roadside assistance can cover towing, fuel delivery and repair costs.
+While $100 might not be a lot of coverage — car towing alone can cost around $190 — it's relatively inexpensive to add and provides some peace of mind.

-Safety Glass Coverage: If you have comprehensive coverage with a deductible, then you have the option to buy Safety Glass Coverage.
-Having this waives your deductible for damage to your car's windows, windshields and light covers, which would normally be covered by comprehensive insurance.
+Safety glass coverage: If you have comprehensive coverage with a deductible, then you can buy safety glass coverage.
+With this add-on, Country waives your deductible if you need to repair or replace your car's windows, windshields and light covers (which is normally covered by comprehensive insurance).

-Personal Effects Coverage: This option applies to items that are damaged or stolen during a covered loss, such as an accident or car theft.
-Personal Effects Coverage pays the cost of reimbursement up to $800 with a $100 deductible.
-Some items, such as certain electronics, may not be covered by this option, and you should speak to a Country Financial representative for coverage details.
+Personal effects coverage: This endorsement covers items that are damaged or stolen during a covered loss, such as an accident or car theft.
+Speak to a Country Financial representative for coverage details; some items, such as certain electronics, may not be covered.
+Policyholders are reimbursed up to $800 minus a $100 deductible.

-Special Tenants Coverage for Renters: One of the more unique coverage options that Country offers, Special Tenants Coverage, protects your belongings from losses that are normally covered by renters insurance.
-Having this coverage prevents the insured party from having to buy separate auto and renters insurance policies.
+Special tenants coverage for renters: One of the more unique coverage options that Country offers, special tenants coverage protects your belongings from losses that are normally covered by renters insurance.
+Having this coverage means the insured party won't have to buy separate auto and renters insurance policies.
 It covers up to $20,000 with a $250 deductible.

-Vehicle Rental and Trip Interruption: This option covers the cost of a rental car if you have an accident and need temporary transportation after a covered incident, such as a car accident.
-The trip interruption part of this coverage pays for transportation, lodging and meal costs if you have have an accident more than 100 miles from your home.
+Vehicle rental and trip interruption: This option covers the cost of a rental car if you need temporary transportation after a covered incident, such as a car accident.
+The trip interruption part of this coverage pays for transportation, lodging and meal costs if you have an accident more than 100 miles from your home.
 For both types of expenses, Country Financial will reimburse you up to $800 for each covered loss.

 Like most auto insurers, Country Financial offers discounts for safe driving and devices that make cars safer.
 Country Financial also offers discounts for things that have nothing to do with driving, like being engaged and having a certain occupation.

-Engaged Couple: If you are engaged to be married within a year, your fiance is over 21 years old, and you insure all eligible vehicles through Country Financial, then you can receive the Engaged Couple discount.
+Engaged couple: If you are engaged, your partner is over 21 years old and you insure all eligible vehicles through Country Financial, then you can receive the engaged couple discount.

-Multicar: Insuring more than one car with Country Financial qualifies you for the Multicar discount.
+Multicar: Insuring more than one car with Country Financial qualifies you for the multicar discount.
 If parents qualify, this discount extends to children who are unmarried, under the age of 25 and live away from home.

-Occupational Discount: Full-time K–12 teachers, firefighters, police officers, EMTs or paramedics can qualify for an occupational discount.
+Occupational discount: Full-time K–12 teachers, firefighters, police officers, EMTs and paramedics can qualify for an occupational discount.
 Teachers can receive up to a 10% discount, while the other occupations listed can receive up to a 5% discount.

 Auto insurance for teenage drivers can be incredibly expensive.
 Country offers an array of discounts specifically aimed at these drivers: